MathClubISIB/mathclubisib.github.io/content/activities/wrp/winter_2023.md

 - **Group Leaders:**
   - Bikram Halder (B3)
   - Hrishik Koley (B2)
-- **Topics to be Covered:**
+- **Topics Covered:**
   - Basic concepts and definitions related to graphs.
   - Basic probabilistic methods: LLNs, CLT, 1st & 2nd moment methods, convergence of random variables, basic branching process, Chernoff & Cramer bounds, Matringales, concentration inequalities and their use in graphs.
   - Asymptotics: Miscellaneous inequalities, asymptotic notations.
   - Models of random graphs: Overview of 2 models of random graphs, namely, the Erdős–Rényi model \\((G\_{n,p})\\) and the Gilbert model \\((G\_{n,m})\\), which are closely related.
   - Properties of random graphs: Study various properties of random graphs such as subgraph count, degree distribution, giant component and phase transition as well as various thresholds and sharp thresholds related to them.
-  - Extremal properties: Diameter, chromaticity, spectral properties.
-- **Tentative Topics:**
+  - Kahn-Kalai Conjecture
-  - More: Kahn-Kalai Conjecture, Inhomogeneous Random Graphs, Configuration Model, Preferential Attachment Model.
+  - Basic Idea of Preferential Attachment Model
   - Applications: Discussion of applications of random graphs in network

-- **Date of Introductory Talk:** Saturday, 28th October, 2023
-- **Class Timings:** Tuesday & Thursday 8:00pm to 10:00pm
+The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+Students marked (\*) also gave presentations during the project.

+- \* Adrija Chatterjee (B1)

 ## Galois Theory